eliotfgn/eliotfgn/README.md

 * 🌍  I'm based in Cotonou, Benin
 * ✉️  You can contact me at [efagnon2002@gmail.com](mailto:efagnon2002@gmail.com)
-* 🚀  I'm currently working on [Library management website](http://github.com/eliotfgn/library-manager)
-* 🧠  I'm learning Spring boot, Angular and Flutter
+* 🧠  I'm learning Nodejs, React and Flutter

 ### Skills